Guru Har Rai: Salok Mahalla Satvaan (7)

 The common Sikh belief is that Guru Hargobind, Guru Har Rai and Guru Harkrishan did not contribute to any Bani at all.
-This is not entirely true as Guru Har Rai is said to have wrote the Salok Mahalla Satvaan.
+However, it is claimed that Guru Har Rai is said to have written a composition known as the Salok Mahalla Satvaan.

-This mahalla is in the Kiratpuri Bir of the Guru Granth Sahib.
+This mahalla composition is in the Kiratpuri Bir of the Guru Granth Sahib.
 Although it is clearly marked as a composition of Guru Har Rai the seventh Mina Guru Miharban also used the marker leaving open the possibility of mistaken attribution.
 The Salok does not appear in any of the texts containing the writings of Miharban.
 At the same time no text about the Sikh Gurus lives reference Guru Har Rai writing Bani.
 It cannot therefore be securely attributed to Guru Har Rai.
 Gurus each had their own way of starting poems or couplets.

 Guru Har Rai's was: Through the voice of Har Rai, the Guru.